 The Concept Of Open Living Space

-Flash forward to today 2018….
-It’s been over a decade now that homes are built with the open concept living areas.
+Flash forward to today 2020 and it has been over a decade or two now that homes are being built with the open concept living areas.
 Even if you live in older homes the thought of open spaces is very appealing so walls begin to be taken down to make the home into an all open concept area.

 The continual flow for the eye to look out from the kitchen and see the living room, dining room and family room all at a glance is appealing.

 As much as it makes any house or condo look bigger it’s also useful to families with children as they can be watched over while they play or while dinner is prepared in the kitchen.

 Are there downsides to open concept living?
 Should the parlour room/sitting room return?

 Privacy.
 While someone is cooking dinner and others are trying to watch an important documentary or news bulletin on the T.V. or the kids are concentrating while sitting at the table doing homework, these can be considered distractions for all parties.

 Of course, there’s the upside that while cooking and homework are going on at the same time it can be beneficial if they need help, you can easily help them out.